Congratulations to our Trail Mileage Award Recipients! Certificates of achievement along with earned mileage patches reView Details

 In addition to our stewardship of the Alum Creek bridle trails, we also serve our community by performing volunteer service activities such as litter pickup along our Adopt-A-Highway mile of SR 36/37.

-Free free to join us at an upcoming chapter meeting or drop us an email or phone call to learn more about us and Ohio Horseman’s Council.
-Our meetings are generally held the first Friday of the month beginning at 7:30 pm at the Kilbourne United Methodist Church, 5591 State Rte.
+We welcome and encourage guests to join us at an upcoming chapter meeting or drop us an email or phone call to learn more about our chapter and Ohio Horseman’s Council.
+Our meetings are generally held the first Friday of the month beginning at 7:00 pm at the Kilbourne United Methodist Church, 5591 State Rte.
 521, Kilbourne, OH.
 Occasionally, our group meetings have been held “off site” at the Alum Creek horseman’s campground shelter pavilion, for example, weather permitting.
 Guests are always welcome!